yasoofios/foenem/README.md

 Project developed using Unreal Engine 5.3, so make sure you use Unreal Engine 5.3

-Make sure to add the following asset packs to your project after cloning it:
+For the game to be properly loaded, make sure to add the following asset packs to your project after cloning it:
 * https://www.unrealengine.com/marketplace/en-US/product/military-weapons-silver
 * https://www.unrealengine.com/marketplace/en-US/product/infinity-blade-props
 * https://www.unrealengine.com/marketplace/en-US/product/realistic-starter-vfx-pack-vol